Community solar: New York

+With more than 1.9 GW of operational capacity, New York has the top community solar market in the country, more than twice than that of Minnesota (0.9 GW), the state with the second largest community market, according to the Institute for Local Self-Reliance.
+As of June 2024, there was 7.87 GW of community solar in operation across the participating 44 states and localities in the U.S.

+Much of the community solar developed in the state has received benefits from the state's NY-Sun program, a state solar incentive program for distributed generation assets.
+Since being launched in 2011, NY-Sun has put forth more than $1.8 billion to advance solar buildout in the state.

 New York City is home to some of the first urban community solar farms in the country allowing renters to go solar.
 Rooftop community solar enables solar to become economically feasible for building owners.

 Utah

 Electric utilities in St. George built a large photovoltaic facility to exploit 310 days a year with sunlight, and allowed residents to purchase it to supplement conventional energy.
 The program required no set-up or maintenance for the participant.

 Participation is sold in whole and half units of 1 kilowatt.
 A 1 kW unit on the SunSmart grid cost $6,000.
-One unit equals approximately 15% of the average home’s monthly power (or about 140 kWh).
+One unit equals approximately 15% of the average home's monthly power (or about 140 kWh).
 A one-time tax credit of 25% of the purchase price, up to a maximum of $2,000, was available from the state of Utah.
 Purchasers received a monthly energy credit for the energy produced that month by the unit of panels.